-The Michigan Merit Examination assesses students in grades 11 and 12 based on Michigan High School Content Expectations (HSCE).
+The Michigan Merit Examination assesses students in grades 11 based on Michigan High School Content Expectations (HSCE).
 It is administered each spring.
-The MME consists of three major components: the ACT Plus Writing college entrance examination; the Work Keys job skills assessment in reading and mathematics; and Michigan-developed assessments in mathematics, science, and social studies. >More Information at MDE
+The MME consists of three major components: the ACT Plus Writing college entrance examination; the Work Keys job skills assessment in reading and mathematics; and M-STEP assessments in ela, mathematics, science, and social studies. >More Information at MDE

 MI-Access is Michigan's alternate assessment system, designed for students with cognitive impairments whose IEP (Individualized Educational Program) Team has determined that MEAP assessments, even with accommodations, are not appropriate.
 MI-Access satisfies the federal Individuals with Disabilities Education Act (IDEA) as reauthorized in 2004 and the No Child Left Behind Act (NCLB) of 2001 that require all students with disabilities be assessed at the state level. >More Information at MDE